davisidarta/topometry/docs/a_mnist.md

-This is it for this first tutorial!
+That's it for this first tutorial!
 To check how to use the `Kernel`, `EigenDecomposition` and `Projector` classes that are used to build TopOMetry to create your own analysis pipeline, check the next tutorial.
 Feel free to open an issue at GitHub if you have any questions.